-My ribbons are plant-dyed, made by hand in small batches (to ensure good quality), in my studios in the south of England and Portland, Oregon.
-I use natural dyes that vary from organic local berries to wood shavings to earth tones sourced from Japan.
 All of my sources for colours and materials are as sustainable as possible and all are non-toxic.
-Not only does it feel good to be running a business with deeply eco-friendly values, I find that the natural colours are far richer and more nuanced than conventional, artificial dyes.
-In particular they pair wonderfully with flower elements and bring movement and a little something extra to every bouquet, invitation suite and detail shot in which they get to participate.
+It’s not necessary to use artificial colours or toxic process to make gloriously intense, vivid dyes; I find that the natural colours are far richer and more nuanced than conventional, artificial dyes.
+In particular they pair wonderfully with flower and foliage elements and bring movement and a little something extra to every bouquet, invitation suite and detail shot in which they get to participate.

 Nettle's textiles have been featured on wedding and style blogs like Vogue Paris, Artfully Wed, Wedding Sparrow, Wedding Chicks, 100 Layer Cake, Ruffled, Rustic Wedding Chic, Green Wedding Shoes, Perfect Palette and Debra Prinzing's Slow Flower Journal.